a-pinch-ofsalt/rodriguez-lab/results/2025-05-14_pggb_runner_beta/README.md

 The functions should give a general feel for the steps required to set this up

 ## How to align graphs
+Read the full readme, run the code and fix any errors you have along the way.

 Here's an example result: ighv genes from hg38 aligned with hg38 and hg19, and we can see all the genes that lie in structural variants by seeing which ones lie in one but not the other.
 The green bar is hg38, the blue bar is hg19
 ![injected_pggb (4)](https://github.com/user-attachments/assets/36db6f84-2dd5-4b9e-ad8d-83ae32f0db5e)